inovex/elements/doc/framework-integration/vue-instructions.md

 Before you start using the components, you need to prepare the project.

-Open `src/main.js` and add this somewhere on the first lines, to...
+Open `src/main.js` and add the following code snippet somewhere on the first lines, to...

 - ... tell the Vue compiler to ignore Custom Elements starting with `ino-` during compilation (1)
 - ... define the Custom Elements (these are the inovex elements Web Components) (2)